 Recreational Athlete: Any Athlete who is not a National-Level Athlete, High-Level Athlete, or an International-Level Athlete, provided, however, that within the last five years prior to committing any Anti-Doping Rule Violation: (a) the Athlete has not been a National-Level Athlete, High-Level Athlete or an International-Level Athlete; (b) the Athlete has not represented any country in an International Event in an open category; and (c) the Athlete has not been included within any Registered Testing Pool or other whereabouts information pool maintained by any International Federation or National Anti-Doping Organisation.

-Registered Testing Pool: The pool of highest priority Athletes established separately at the international level by International Federations and at the national level by DFSNZ or other National Anti-Doping Organisations who are subject to focused In-Competition and Out-of-Competition Testing as part of that International Federation’s or DFSNZ or other National Anti-Doping Organisation’s test distribution plan and therefore are required to provide whereabouts information as provided in Rule 5.5 and the International Standard for Testing and Investigations.
+Registered Testing Pool: The pool of highest priority Athletes established separately at the international level by International Federations and at the national level by the Commission or other National Anti-Doping Organisations who are subject to focused In-Competition and Out-of-Competition Testing as part of that International Federation’s or the Commission or other National Anti-Doping Organisation’s test distribution plan and therefore are required to provide whereabouts information as provided in Rule 5.5 and the International Standard for Testing and Investigations.

 Results Management: The process encompassing the timeframe between notification as per Article 5 of the International Standard for Results Management, or in certain cases (e.g., Atypical Finding, Athlete Biological Passport, whereabouts failure), such pre-notification steps expressly provided for in Article 5 of the International Standard for Results Management, through the charge until the final resolution of the matter, including the end of the hearing process at first instance or on appeal (if an appeal was lodged).

-Rules: The Sports Anti-Doping Rules (2024) made under the Sports Anti-Doping Act 2006.
+Rules: The Sports Anti-Doping Rules (2025) made under the Integrity Sport and Recreation Act 2023.

 Sample or Specimen: Any biological material collected for the purposes of Doping Control.